We may earn money or products from the companies mentioned in this post.

 When to visit Guatemala

 We visited Guatemala in September, which is actually the country’s off-season or rainy season.
 We lucked out, and had perfect weather during our travels to Guatemala.
 However, it poured buckets a few days later when we were back in Belize.
 Their dry season runs from December-April, but you’ll likely pay more for your airfare and lodging during this period, as it is their high season for tourism.
+Regardless of the season, plan to spend at least one week in Guatemala.
+Check out this 12-day Guatemala itinerary to help you plan your trip.

 What to know about visiting Guatemala with kids